Insurance and reinsurance in Mexico: overview

 Maintain a minimum paid-up capital stock, in accordance with the minimum paid-up capital requirements for each insurance line of business or operation issued by the SHCP each year.

-The following are the minimum paid-in capital requirements (in Mexican pesos) for 2012:
+The following are the minimum paid-in capital requirements (determined by the SHCP for 2014), for each line of business:

 Accidents and health: